 '''

-extends_clause :
+extends_clause extends-clause :

-extends name [ class_modification ] [annotation]
+extends name [ elass_modification class-modification ] [annotation]

 '''

 The name of the base class is looked up in the partially flattened enclosing class (Section 5.25.2) of the extends-clause.
 The found base class is flattened with a new environment and the partially flattened enclosing class of the extends-clause.
 The new environment is the result of merging in that order.